 Sealing your home’s envelope (outer walls, ceiling, windows, doors, and floors) is often the most cost effective way to improve energy efficiency and comfort.
 A skilled Trade Ally can save you up to 20% on heating and cooling costs (or up to 10% on your total annual energy bill) by sealing and insulating, according to estimates from Energy Star.

-Central Hudson offers a rebate of up to $600 for having your home professionally sealed by a Building Performance Institute (BPI) certified Trade Ally after a blower door test.
+If you rely on electric heat for your home, Central Hudson offers a rebate of up to $600 for having your home professionally sealed by a Building Performance Institute (BPI) certified Trade Ally after a blower door test.
 The blower door test is one of several special diagnostic tools BPI certified Trade Allies use to pinpoint and seal hidden air leaks.
-To qualify for this rebate, your home’s primary heating source must be electric or natural gas.
+To qualify for this rebate, your home’s primary heating source must be electric.

 To pursue this rebate, contact BPI certified SavingsCentral Trade Ally from this list.